February 27, 2020 | Authored by: Kevin Cancilla

-Auto was always ripe for subscriptions
+The auto was always ripe for subscriptions

 When you think about it, subscription business models for buying a car aren't that much different from the leasing model most car owners are familiar with.
 However, subscription payments and best practices are still a significant departure from the norm that had been established over decades in which the automobile became a defining American industry.

 Yet the modern shift toward subscriptions has been in line with other industry innovations, like autonomous vehicles and ride-sharing.
 A primary driver behind why subscription business models are emerging and flourishing in auto is the fact that consumers are approaching the buying process differently.
-The preferences of younger generations and the influence of the sharing economy have made loans, large down payments and long-term leases outdated hallmarks of tradition.
+The preferences of younger generations and the influence of the sharing economy have made loans, large down payments, and long-term leases outdated hallmarks of tradition.

-Consumers today crave flexibility not only in how they use a car, but also in how they pay for it.
+Consumers today crave flexibility not only in how they use a car but also in how they pay for it.
 While the cost-effectiveness of subscriptions vs. leasing will be unique to each case, a hefty down payment could be a prohibitive obstacle to buying a car.
 A young family, on the other hand, might not want to be locked into a lease when their needs may change soon.
 These are all examples of how market and consumer conditions have changed to favor the subscription business model.

-“We are seeing a new way of having a car,” Volvo President and CEO Håkan Samuelsson has said about the automaker launching its own subscription play, Care by Volvo.
+“We are seeing a new way of having a car,” Volvo President and CEO Håkan Samuelsson have said about the automaker launching its own subscription play, Care by Volvo.
 “That’s why we’re offering a flat rate independently of your age or where you live.
 People living in big cities normally pay a very high insurance fee.”

 What does a car subscription look like?

-While the specifics of subscription offerings will vary from provider to provider, in general, interested consumers can get a car for a fixed amount of time at a flat monthly fee that includes maintenance, roadside assistance and other services.
-Some monthly programs cover the cost of taxes, registration and fees as well.
+While the specifics of subscription offerings will vary from provider to provider, in general, interested consumers can get a car for a fixed amount of time at a flat monthly fee that includes maintenance, roadside assistance, and other services.
+Some monthly programs cover the cost of taxes, registration, and fees as well.
 You can have a car for three or six months instead of three or six years.

 Many services will allow customers to swap cars or get access to new or iconic models, which is perfect for car lovers or others with dynamic professional and personal needs.
 Buying these cars outright wouldn't be possible, but with a subscription, drivers can get on-demand access at basic support with the addition of upgrading.
 It's a pretty attractive deal compared to the prospect of buying a car that later has unforeseen mechanical issues or becomes unsuited to your needs.